swanITworks/stal-mar/README.md

-### This is website made in Gatsby JS for fence ang gate contractor.
+### This is website made in Gatsby JS for fence and gate contractor Stal - Mar.

 ## Tech stack: